Scripts editor

 Modification of parameters also takes place in Monaco (the editor supports JSON notation).

-On first opening a non-empty script the parameters will be automatically deduced (if possible) from the script content itself.
+On first opening a non-empty script, parameters will be automatically deduced (if possible) from the script content itself.

-Under the editor there is a button that allows you to run the script with the parameters provided in the Test data.
+Under the editor there is a button that allows running the script with the parameters provided in the Test data.

-Parameters filled in the Test data section are not part of the script itself and will not be saved in that version of it!
+Parameters filled in the Test data section are not part of the script itself and will not be saved in that script version!

 Editing inputs/outputs